Programming-Chaos/evolvedTD/README.md

     git log --decorate --graph --oneline

-The `--decorate` flag causes references to be emitted in the log, so you can see where each branch is.
+The `--decorate` flag causes references to be emitted in the log, so we can see where each branch is.
 The `--graph` flag draws an ASCII tree; and `--oneline` shows just each commit's summary.
 The top is most recent, so we should see `foo` but *not* `master` right before that commit's summary.
 Since we are using [GitHub Flow][flow],